 More Oatmeal Recipes

-I hope you like this hearty and tasty Irish Cream Oatmeal, and you will give it a try soon.
-If you make it, let me know in this post or send me an Instagram message or share you photos adding the hashtag #havocinthekitchen.
+I hope you like this Irish Cream Oatmeal, and you will give it a try shortly.
+If you make it, please let me know in the comment section of this post below, send me an Instagram message, or share your photos by adding the hashtag #havocinthekitchen.

 Cheers!